-If a member of the public would like to observe the meeting in person or to speak on an agenda item, please email your request to committee.services@broadland.gov.uk, no later than 5.00pm Friday 1 October 2021.
-Please see further guidance on the options for public speaking at page 2 of this agenda.
+If a member of the public would like to observe the meeting, or speak on an agenda item, please email your request to democracy@s-norfolk.gov.uk, no later than 5.00pm on Monday 4 October 2021.
+Please note that due to the current rules on social distancing, places will be limited.
+Please see further guidance on attending meetings at page 2 of this agenda